Kotlin/dokka/README.md

 2. Detail - reference means that target describes source in more details, form tree.
 3. Link - any link to any other node, free form.

-Member & Detail has reverse Owner reference, while Link's reference is also Link.
+Member & Detail has reverse Owner reference, while Link's back reference is also Link.

 Nodes that are Details of other nodes cannot have Members.